 Evaluation, the “E” in REACH, is the second major step in REACH.
-REACH Evaluation, directly follows REACH Registration and accomplishes 3 main tasks:
+REACH Evaluation directly follows REACH Registration and consists in 3 main tasks:

 - Check that the Registration dossier submitted by the registrants has all the required information

-- Examine any testing proposals made by the REACH registrants (in case of missing information) to ensure that reliable and adequate data will be produced and to prevent unnecessary animal testing
+- Examine any testing proposals made by the REACH registrants (in case of missing information) to ensure that reliable and adequate data will be produced while preventing unnecessary animal testing

 - Substance evaluation